PyConPL/pyladies-workshop/0003_python_logic.rst

     IndentationError: expected an indented block

 Unfortunately, we did not succeed.
-Python needs to know whether the instruction we have written is a continuation of :keyword:`if` or it is the next instruction not covered by the condition.
+Python needs to know whether the instruction we have written is a continuation of ``if`` or it is the next instruction not covered by the condition.
 To this purpose, we need to indent our code:

     >>> if 2 > 1: